lcontrerasroa/pitchviz/README.md

 ---

-Made with ❤️ by a linguist-developer with *loads of help from ChatGPT* for educators and researchers.
+Made with ❤️ by a linguist-developer with *loads of help from ChatGPT*.
+For educators and researchers.